jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/implementation document.md

 └── ...<br />

 <br> <br>
 The program is written in `Python`.
-Upon `poetry run invoke start`, `main.py` is called. `main.py` starts the UI, which contains references to algorith_service.
-Initially no algorithm is run, and the user needs to choose their own start/goal coordinates, map and JPS or Dijkstra or choose a default run of either of the two.
-I created the default option to simplify testing the program, but it's probably easiest to test the functioning of the program with these default options.<br />
+Upon `poetry run invoke start`, `main.py` is called. `main.py` starts the single file `UI.py` inside `/UI`, which contains references to `algorith_service`.
+Initially no algorithm is run, and the user needs to choose their own start/goal coordinates, map and JPS or Dijkstra or choose a default settings for either of the two.
+I created the default option to simplify testing the program and it's also the easiest way to find that the program works.<br /><br>
-# Important functions
-<br /> `algorithm_service.py` handles things like converting the string input of the user and the proper conversion of the map as well as directly calling the algorithms with appropriate algorithms.
-Because there is a lot of buttons in the UI it might seem like `algorithm_service.py` is pretty short, and in fact I would like to see feedback on how to improve it.
-(The UI could probably use some refactoring as well). <br />
+`algorithm_service.py` handles things like converting the string input of the user and the proper conversion of the map as well as directly calling the algorithms with appropriate algorithms.
+It also produces messages for the log, including information like "Distance of the path found to be 140.3", the number of nodes and vertices in the graph etc. <br><br>
-`algorithm_service.py` calls the appropriate algorithm with user-chosen start/goal coordinates and map.
+Following user interaction in the UI, `algorithm_service.py` calls the appropriate algorithm with user-chosen start/goal coordinates and map.
+One algorithm is run at a time.
 Both algorithms are first fed the map, and only then called with `find_shortest_path`.
-It allows the user to choose different coordinates and run them on the same map.<br />
+This is not a necessary feature and there isn't much benefit to it.
+Possibly next week this will be simplified.<br><br>
+`config.py` specifies useful paths in the repository such as the path to the maps directory and the paths of default maps for Dijkstra and JPS.<br><br>
+`create_map.py` takes a text file (or equivalently a `.map` file) and converts it into a list of lists, effectively a 2d array that can be used by both JPS and Dijkstra.

 # Achieved time and space requirements (e.g. O-analyses of pseudocode)
 I did the following tests following the [instructions in the manual](https://github.com/jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/blob/main/documentation/manual.md#time-testing):<br>